Halifax loan calculator

 Repayment methodsDirect Debit

-The Annual Percentage Rate (APR) is designed to provide an annual summary of the cost of a loan, taking into account both interest and any mandatory charges to be paid (for example an arrangement fee) over the duration of a loan.
-Because Halifax doesn’t charge an arrangement/product fee, the interest rate and the APR are the same.
+The Annual Percentage Rate (APR) is a summary of the yearly cost of a loan.
+It takes into account both interest and any unavoidable charges you'll need to pay (for example an arrangement/product fee) over the duration of a loan.
+Because Halifax doesn't charge an arrangement fee, its APR comprises just the interest rate – and so they're one and the same.

 They have been fantastic and clear in their help.
 They have been more than happy to assist me in all I have needed.”